zdravka/microsoft-machine-translation-connector/README.md

 # Progress.Sitefinity.Translations.AzureTranslator

-TODO Update Version
-### Latest supported version: Sitefinity CMS 12.0.7000.0
+### Latest supported version: Sitefinity CMS 12.1.7100.0

 When working with the Sitefinity CMS *Translation* module, you can benefit from a number of translation connectors that you use out-of-the-box with minimum setup.